International Friendly Match

 From small beginnings out of protest the club have developed a very sustainable community business model and attract the second highest crowds in non-league football.
 The club creates pathways for both male and female players engaging the surrounding community in the excellent facilities.
 Moreover, the club encourages new participation in football amongst other often marginalised groups such as the disabled or elderly.

 After initially entering the North West Counties Football League Division Two the club have managed to secure consecutive promotions and now find themselves in the National League North; a division just two levels below League Two.

-Austria has seen its fair share of football clubs fall by the wayside in the face of corporate takeover or financial ruin.
-FC Blau-Weiß Linz were founded in 1997 and adopted the traditions of the defunct club FC Linz which due to financial difficulties had dissolved.
-Grazer Athletiksport Klub meanwhile were refounded in 2012 as Grazer AC after the former Grazer AK was dissolved.
+Austria has seen its fair share of football clubs fall by the wayside in the face of a corporate takeover or financial ruin.
+FC Blau-Weiß Linz was founded in 1997 and adopted the traditions of the defunct club FC Linz which due to financial difficulties had dissolved.
+Grazer Athletiksport Klub meanwhile was reestablished in 2012 as Grazer AC after the former Grazer AK was dissolved.
 On 14 March 2014 Grazer AC was considered to be a continuation of the original “GAK” in agreement with its umbrella association making a ‘phoenix’ club.

 Just as FC United grew out of anger at the American takeover traditional fans of Austria Salzburg were angered at the corporate takeover by the energy drinks company.
 A group of supporters known as the “Violet-Whites” fought to preserve the 72-year-old traditions of the original club and on 7 October 2005, the fan groups of Austria Salzburg successfully registered the old club’s original name “SV Austria Salzburg” and the old club emblem.